lcccodes/configure-ad/README.md

 <h2>Overview: Deployment and Configuration </h2>

-- Step 1
+- Part 1
-- Step 2
+- Part 2
-- Step 3
+- Part 3
-- Step 4
+- Part 4
-- Step 5
+- Part 5
-- Step 6
+- Part 6

 <h2>Word of Caution: 3 Places You Might Get Stuck (see ** within steps below) </h2>

-- Validating the Second VM (step 1)
+- Validating the Second VM (Part 1)
-- Logging In to the Domain Controller (step 4)
+- Logging In to the Domain Controller (Part 4)
-- Logging in to the Client as a Domain Admin (step 5)
+- Logging in to the Client as a Domain Admin (Part 5)

 <h2>Deployment and Configuration Steps</h2>